 William J. “Paz” Haynes III concentrates his practice in business law.
 He has experience in the areas of labor and employment law, administrative law, healthcare law, and commercial and civil litigation.

 Paz’s healthcare practice includes representing physicians and other healthcare providers in negotiating a variety of healthcare provider contracts and business arrangements.
 He assists physicians and other medical providers on resolving operation issues and disputes with hospitals, practice management companies, payors and other medical professionals.
 Paz represents clients before a variety of regulatory boards including the Board of Medical Examiners and other administrative agencies that govern health and medical professionals.

 In 2017, Paz was appointed to the Board of the Tennessee Registry of Election Finance.
-He currently serves as Board chairman.
+He served as Board chairman from 2019-2020.

 Labor and Employment

 - Represents employers of various sizes in workplace discrimination litigation involving claims under Title 7, the Americans with Disabilities Act, the Tennessee Human Rights Act and other common law claims.

 - Served as counsel to employers in arbitration conducted under collective bargaining agreements.

 - Conducted workplace investigations in response to complaints of unlawful employment practices.

 - Successfully negotiated and/or mediated numerous claims involving unlawful discrimination or workplace practices.